Zadigo/ecommerce_template/README.md

 # SEO

-The code has all the required tags and functionnalities for SEO already pre-installed.
+The code has all the required tags and functionnalities for SEO pre-installed.
 This includes:

     - Google Analytics
     - Google Tag Manager